fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> I'm a software engineer who works mostly on Java.
-What can I start doing now that will help me in my career in long run?

-> Am I learning too slow that I know dependency injection, decoupling, weak/soft reference and code coverage only after 2+ years of work experience?

-> How do I make my life more interesting as a software engineer?

 > I am a software developer, I have all the knowledge about my work, but I am not timely efficient, I do it but it takes me extra time than other do.
 What should I do?

 > I just quit my software developer job to try to become a singer.
 My friends and parents don't support me.
 What should I do?